-There is a function which allows you to upload or download metadata, but why would be it important?
+There is a function which allows the import and the export of metadata, but why would it be important?

-- You want to do something with the metadata on your own computer
+- You want to analyze the metadata on your own computer

-- You want to upload some new metadata connected to one of your session
+- You want to upload some new metadata connected to one of your sessions

-- You want to change some metadata connected to one of your session
+- You want to change some metadata connected to one of your sessions

-So, you can export and import metadata, with the following steps.
+To export and import metadata, follow the steps below.

-- After you chose what you want to see in your CSV file, you just have to click on 'Prepare CSV file' button.
-(In this case, your CSV file will contain 4 rows which partitioned by 2 columns the Gender and the Handedness.
-The fourth row the data itself.)
+- Afterwards, just click on the 'Prepare CSV file' button.
+In this case, your CSV file will contain 4 rows which consist of 2 columns, the Gender and the Handedness.
+The fourth row is the data itself.

-It is really important to know in which subject which session ID do you want to upload or exchange!
-If you want to create a new metadata subject or in an existing subject you want to create a new Session than please use the following form: 'subjectname/sessionID'
+It is really important to know in which subject which session ID you want to upload or exchange.
+To create a new metadata subject or to create a new Session in an existing subject, use the following form: 'subjectname/sessionID'.

-Also be aware, that if you import metadata you will overwrite the old ones.
+Be aware that the import metadata will overwrite the old one which has the same name as the new one.
 Old ones are accessible from the history but the system will use the new imported metadata.

-- If you want to import some CSV file, what you have on your computer, please do as before until the clicking on 'Other options'.
-Now please, select 'Import Metadata'.
+- To import a CSV file from your computer, please do as before until click on 'Other options'.
+Now please, select 'Import Metadata'

-- After you successfully uploaded the new metadata CSV file with a good format you will be able to see the changes on the summarizing table under 'My Data' or you will see the new metadata line with the new Session ID or also with the new Subject ID as well.
+- After the upload of the CSV file of the new metadata, with a good format, you will be able to see the changes in the summarizing table under 'My Data' or the new metadata line with the new Session ID or the new Subject ID depending on your changes.

 Note: It doesn't matter whether you select an existing Session or not, because the uploading is driven by the above-mentioned Subject and Session ID.

-Here, there is the other option called 'Show only the parameters from the CSV file'.
-This option could be useful if you want to recompose the appearance of the table about your metadata.
-It doesn't mean that you will delete i.e. old columns from the dataset, it just will modify the appearance whit which you can much more easily see what kind of datasets you have.
+There is another option called 'Show only the parameters from the CSV file'.
+This option could be useful to recompose the appearance of the table of your metadata.
+It doesn't mean that the metadata will be deleted, i.e. old columns from the dataset.
+This recomposition will just modify the appearance with which you can see much more easily what kind of datasets you have.

-Where can you check what was the old value of a metadata?
+Where can you check what the old value of the metadata was?

-When you overwrite a data with import, you can still check from which value you changed the dataset.
+In the case of overwriting a data by importing, the data can still be checked from which value you changed the dataset.
 To do so, follow the following steps:

-- Select the considered session which had been changed
+- Select the session which had been changed.

 - If you click on the double square arrow icon, the popup will tell you what kind of changes were made by whom and when.